 This Gramophone is in very good original condition, probably one of the best original examples of an HMV 203 in the World.

 I have tried to describe the Gramophone accurately.
-Please take into account the Gramophone is nearly 90 years old, hence there will be minor imperfections commensurate with age.
+Please take into account the Gramophones age, hence there will be minor imperfections commensurate with age.

 I generally point out Gramophones were subject to family use / misuse in the home, but this Gramophone would not be in any ordinary home, the family would have told the Butler to operate the Gramophone.

 HMV 203 UPRIGHT GRAND GRAMOPHONE